UAE: Schools report spike in headaches, stomach issues among students post-summer break

-Many students are returning to school with complaints of headaches and stomach issues following the long summer holidays, said school leaders and doctors in the UAE.
+Many students are returning to school with headaches and stomach complaints following the long summer holidays, said school leaders and doctors in the UAE.

-As students completed a full week of classes, educators said these issues are probably linked to transitioning from more relaxed summer routines to structured school schedules.
+After a full week of classes, the transition from more relaxed summer routines to structured school schedules may be linked to these issues, educators said.

 Institutions across the country resumed classes on August 26 after a two-month-long summer break.